-Appeal Procedure for Denied Medical Benefits Claims
+Appeal Procedure for Denied Medical Benefits and Disability Benefits Claims

-A denial of a claim includes a denial in whole or in part, and for purposes of appeal rights, includes a rescission of coverage whether or not the rescission has an adverse impact on any particular benefit at that time.
-If you wish to appeal a denial of a claim, you or your authorized representative must file a written appeal with the Claims Fiduciary within 180 days after receiving notice of denial, unless your claim concerns the reduction or termination of a previously approved ongoing course of treatment.
+A denial of a claim includes a denial in whole or in part, and for purposes of appeal rights, includes a rescission of coverage whether or not the rescission has an adverse impact on any particular benefit at that time and can include a rescission of a determination you are disabled.

+If you wish to appeal a denial of a claim, you or your authorized representative must file a written appeal with the applicable Claims Fiduciary (as listed in the Chart above) within 180 days after receiving notice of denial, unless your claim is for Medical Benefits and concerns the reduction or termination of a previously approved ongoing course of treatment.
 In that case, you must file a written appeal within a shorter time period that permits the Claims Fiduciary to issue an appeal decision before the treatment is reduced or terminated.
 You or your authorized representative may submit a written statement, documents, records, and other information.
 You may also, free of charge upon request, have reasonable access to and copies of Relevant Documents (defined below).
-The review will consider all statements, documents, and other information submitted by you or your authorized representative, whether or not such information was submitted or considered under the initial denial decision.
-Claim determinations are made in accordance with Plan documents.
-In addition: